 The appellant contends the market value of the subject property is not accurately reflected in its assessed valuation.
 When market value is the basis of the appeal the value of the property must be proved by a preponderance of the evidence.
 86 Ill.Admin.Code §1910.63(e).
 Proof of market value may consist of an appraisal of the subject property, a recent sale, comparable sales or construction costs.
 86 Ill.Admin.Code §1910.65(c).
-The Board finds the appellant met this burden of proof and a reduction in the subject's assessment is warranted the sale of real estate for less than the amount owed to the mortgage lender or mortgagor, if the lender or mortgagor has agreed to the sale, commonly referred to as a "short sale" and (ii) the first sale of real estate owned by a financial institution as a result of a judgment of foreclosure, transfer pursuant to a deed in lieu of foreclosure, or consent judgment, occurring after the foreclosure proceeding is complete.
-35 ILCS 200/1-23.
+The Board finds the appellant has met this burden of proof and a reduction in the subject's assessment is warranted.